BucoTEC/Quiz/README.md

 After docker finishes spinning up the needed containers you can access the API on `http://localhost:5075/swagger/index.html`

+When you are finished testing be sure to remember to run `docker-compose down` so that the docker demon and containers to not use excess resurges of you machine.

 ## Run Locally on Machine